up42/docs/source/up42-blocks/processing/export-data.rst

 Output format
 -------------

-The output data.json is a copy of the result that was exported.
+The output data.json is a copy from the exported result.